 - Mariners OF Ichiro Suzuki is giving 100 million yen, equivalent to $1.25 million, towards the relief effort for the earthquake and tsunami which devastated northeastern Japan a week ago.

 - 2012 - The Nationals assign top prospect Bryce Harper to the AAA Syracuse Chiefs, where he will likely be the youngest player in the International League and will learn to play centerfield in anticipation of a call-up to Washington expected before the end of the summer.
-Indeed, the call-up will come on April 29th, and Harper will never look back, earning Rookie of the Year honors in the National League.
+Indeed, the call-up will come earlier than anticipated, on April 29th, and Harper will never look back, earning Rookie of the Year honors in the National League.

 - 2013:

 - The Dominican Republic will face Puerto Rico in tomorrow's championship game in the 2013 World Baseball Classic, after it defeats the Netherlands, 4 - 1.
 The Dominicans score all their runs in the 5th against Diegomar Markwell as three members of the Blue Jays - OF Moises Sierra, 1B Edwin Encarnacion and SS Jose Reyes - drive in runs to erase an early 1 - 0 deficit.
-Edinson Volquez allows one run on two hits in five innings to pick up the win while Fernando Rodney records his 6th save of the tournament.
+Edinson Volquez allows one run on two hits in five innings to pick up the win while Fernando Rodney records his sixth save of the tournament.

 - The Padres get some bad news as an exam reveals that their best player last season, 3B Chase Headley, broke his thumb while sliding into second base a day earlier.
 He will be out a month and will miss the start of the season.